 Today, we excite the animal lover inside us.
 Early in the morning, we will be mounted on elephant backs for a jungle safari through dense grasslands to witness wildlife in their natural habitat.
 After breakfast, we visit the elephant stables and even enjoy bathing the elephants.
 During the afternoon we can either drive through the jungles followed by a canoe ride down the Rapti River.
 While canoeing, we may get a close look at the Gharial and Mugger Crocodiles along with fresh water dolphins, otters and varieties of water birds.
 Or, we may even engage ourselves in bird-watching or nature walk and come closer to a variety of wild flora and fauna found in the park.
 In the evening (if one wishes to take part) there will be a presentation on the wide range of flora and fauna of CNP.
 Overnight in Chitwan.

 Early in the morning, we engage ourselves in bird watching as Chitwan National Park is also home to a large variety of resident and migratory birds.
 We then have breakfast and drive towards Kathmandu.
 Our journey will be on the Terai plains while in and near Chitwan and gradually move to a more winding road as we come closer to Kathmandu.
-Along the way, we can enjoy the beautiful hilly terrains and small houses.
-We reach Kathmandu in the evening where we enjoy an authentic Nepali cuisine on our farewell dinner hosted by Himalayan Glacier.
+Along the way, we can enjoy the beautiful hilly terrains and small houses and reach Kathmandu in the evening.
+To celebrate the successful completion of our journey, we will have a farewell dinner in the evening.

 Day 14: Final Departure